+A perfect winter recipe!
 This hearty vegetable polenta stew recipe hits high marks in all categories.
-It has it all… tons of healthy veggies, protein-rich beans & lentils, heavenly polenta, and terrific flavor.
+It is filled with healthy veggies, protein-rich beans & lentils, heavenly polenta, and terrific flavor.
 It is a dee-lish healthy stew recipe that will soon become a favorite in your recipe files.
 It’s a perfect vegetarian AND gluten free stew recipe.
 You’ll be making this often on those cold winter days.

 Ingredients: This recipe yields 12 cups

 Step One: Night before: Prepare three types of beans

 - 1/2 cup white beans